 - mRNA vaccines — Vaccines from Moderna and Pfizer are mRNA vaccines, a new approach to vaccinations.
+Johnson & Johnson is a viral vector vaccine.

 - What to expect — Side effects include fever, body aches and fatigue.
 These minor reactions mean your immune system is working.